DysAnia1013/LC_Mod/BepInEx/plugins/IntegrityChaos-Diversity/README.md

 ## The Dress girl
 - She will haunt your walkie-talkie.
+- She now has the ability to isolate you and to give you hallucinations.

 ## The Centipedes
 - You can now help your friends out whenever a centipede is latched onto their head by spamming the use button if you don't have a shovel.